Kody1/Vortex-docs/docs.md

 # Structures

-This section provides documentation on GrowBot structures.
-Below, you will find tables that represent all the structures available in the GrowBot Lua API.
+This section provides documentation on Vortex structures.
+Below, you will find tables that represent all the structures available in the Vortex Lua API.

 - Quick links
   - [bot structure](#bot-structure)